duncanbradley/duncanbradley.github.io/index.md

 ### Recent Activities

 #### January 2022:
   * Attended [*Automation and Make*](http://swcarpentry.github.io/make-novice/) workshop, covering construction of Makefiles using the Unix Shell.
-These files aid capture dependencies between executable programs, data files, visualisations and documents associated with a project, and can update outputs following changes to related files, aiding reproducibility.
+These files capture dependencies between executable programs, data files, visualisations and documents associated with a project, and can update outputs following changes to related files, aiding reproducibility.
 Run by University of Manchester IT Services.

 #### December 2021:
   * Attended *How to Become a Reviewer: Developing Reviewing Skills*.
 Run by [University of Liverpool Management School](https://www.liverpool.ac.uk/management/)